Time For Peridization

 Sign up for your first free workout!

 Let’s start with injuries and complications.
 Unfortunately, there are countless potential hindrances people may experience, but the good news is there is ALWAYS a way to work around it and even potentially strengthen and heal that complication.
-Injuries such as a previously torn ACL, a bad lumbar back , or even type 1 diabetes are ALL things we can work around (just to name a few!).
+Injuries such as a previously torn ACL, a bad lumbar back, or even type 1 diabetes are ALL things we can work around (just to name a few!).
 Thankfully, since I’ve had the privilege to work with a lot of people I’ve also had to put my “wizard hat” on and manipulate angles, exercise selection, and even rep ranges to accommodate to their weak spots.
 One client that comes to mind immediately is one of my favorite clients John, who is a prime example of overcoming physical obstacles to obtain his goals.
 John suffers patellar tendonitis, which essentially inflames his knees and makes activities like squats, deadlifts, jumps, runs, etc. difficult to do without pain.
 He even told me he avoided certain steps in his house because it stressed his knees out.
 So we adopted an intricate and well thought out approach to work around that obstacle; we did higher reps paired with lower weight for less stress on patellar joints, no high impact movements like runs or jumps, and neat variations of effective movements like squats, deadlifts, and lunges.
 We started training in mid-March and now, flash forward to mid-November, John’s squat has skyrocketed from 135 pounds to 300 pounds!
 This is the same man who avoided steps in his house that accomplished this task.
 Now, given that John is a hard worker who carefully follows instructions, this is still an incredible task for ANYONE.
 John no longer avoids those steps in his house and says he’s in the best shape he has been in over 15 years.
 Although I would love to give you guys a dissertation on this, we have to move on cause we have a lot of ground to cover.
 If you want to further your knowledge I recommend studying origins, insertions, muscles, biomechanics, physiology, and even our biology to better understand how to work around injuries and complications.

 Now let’s talk goals!
 Everybody has them- big or small.
 They may be losing 100 pounds, adding 20 pounds of muscle on your frame, or even just being able to touch your toes.
 There is no right or wrong goal, except one that is not yours.
 My clients ask me all the time, “ Is this a good goal?” or “What should my goal be?”.
 I always answer with a chuckle and say my job is not to decide your personal goals but to get you there!
 One thing is for sure though, we want to make sure our periodization, nutrition, recovery, and more are all in line with our goals.
-We can’t expect to add 100 pounds to our back squat and train like a long distance runner.
+We can’t expect to add 100 pounds to our back squat and train like a long-distance runner.
 We have to carefully decide the right exercise selection, exercise order, rep ranges, rest times, technique, and more.
-This topic is so extremely vast because goals can be anything important to you, so my general advice is always do some research by reading textbooks and consulting trustworthy experts after deciding your goals.
+This topic is so extremely vast because goals can be anything important to you, so my general advice is always to do some research by reading textbooks and consulting trustworthy experts after deciding your goals.
 Oh yeah, and getting a trainer at BGF is probably your best option. 🙂

 One of the many joys of being a human being is that we are all uniquely us.
 Although you may find someone similar to you, no one will ever be you.
 This brings me to the topic of personality.
 One of my favorite reads was a book called Relentless by Tim Grover.
-In the book he discusses three types of people- coolers, closers, and cleaners.
-Now, although the book goes in great detail about the three personality types, I will just give a simple explanation of all three.
+In the book, he discusses three types of people- coolers, closers, and cleaners.
+Now, although the book goes into great detail about the three personality types, I will just give a simple explanation of all three.
 Coolers are people who want to reach a goal but are not willing to sacrifice, take risks, or think outside the box.
-Closers are people who do work towards their goals but not with 110% effort everyday.
+Closers are people who do work towards their goals but not with 110% effort every day.
 Cleaners do whatever it takes to get to their goal.
 I encourage you guys to explore which one most describes you and plan accordingly.
 If you are a cooler, it is best to take a light approach towards your goals because an extreme one will not benefit you and may leave you feeling frustrated.
 If you are a closer, make sure to continue to stay on top of the things you know you need to do daily to get from point A to point B. If you are cleaner, you don’t need a reminder you get after it by any means possible.

 Sign up for your first free workout!

 Lastly, is the philosophy of accepting ourselves in our current states.
 This doesn’t mean we are stuck here or have given up- quite frankly it means the opposite.
 When you can look in the mirror and fully accept responsibility for your life and current state then you have begun to move in the right direction.
 The first step to solving a problem is by acknowledging you have one, then devising a plan to work on it with the right support system.
 We can do this in the gym by starting off with the basics and taking baby steps with the intent of working one day at a time.
 It takes time and lots of hard work to see lasting change, so if we want to keep our success we need to love the process and not just the end result.
-If you can’t do a burpee do a sprawl.
+If you can’t do a burpee, do a sprawl.
 If you can’t do a sprawl do a half burpee.
 If you can’t do a half burpee do an up down.
 The point is being out of shape or not ready is not an acceptable excuse, because the resources and methods are all around you, you just have to take action.
 After all, the journey of a million miles does begin with a single step.